profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 #define ENABLE_WS2811
 #define ENABLE_SD
 #define ENABLE_BLASTER_AUTO           // If you desire to enable AUTO mode.
 #define BLASTER_SHOTS_UNTIL_EMPTY 15  // The capacity of your weapons rounds.
+Comment to have infinite ammo.
 #define BLASTER_JAM_PERCENTAGE 1     //  0-100.
 If not defined, random.

 #endif